 Additionally, you might want to avoid wearing a tie if you’re unsure of the venue’s formality.
 “If you are attending an event where you are unsure of the guest list and are not as confident about taking fashion risks, you can never go wrong with the classic bow tie,” Foley explains.
 Chances are, the majority of guests will be wearing a bow tie, so if you want to blend in, it’s the best way to go.

 How to Style a Tie with a Tuxedo

-For those that are truly fashion-forward, the knot of the tie should also factor into your look.
-According to Ganz, "There are several different knot types to choose from, but a Windsor or half Windsor knot are the most common and easier to learn if you’re not an avid tie wearer.”
+For those who are truly fashion-forward, the knot of the tie should also factor into your look.
+According to Ganz, "There are several different knot types to choose from, but a Windsor or half-Windsor knot is the most common and easiest to learn if you’re not an avid tie wearer."

 However, if you’re wearing a tuxedo shirt with a wing-tip collar, pleats, or studs (or even a cummerbund) DiMarcantonio highly recommends you wear a bow tie—otherwise, the tuxedo will look off-balance.
 Lastly, opt for a tuxedo shirt that features a classic placket, no placket, or a fly front if you want to wear a traditional necktie.